 Be mindful of one thing at a time

 When you start trying to focus your mind, it is very easy to get pulled in multiple directions, with your mind switching from one thought to another constantly.
 Since you cannot be mindful of multiple thoughts at the same time, start by focusing on just one thing at a time.
 This could be either a task that you are working on, or a mild body ache, but try to focus and be fully aware of that particular element for a prolonged period of time.

 Spend More Time Alone

 While it can be difficult to find some ‘me time’ when you have a busy schedule, take a few minutes from your day to be by yourself.
-Pulling away from social interactions and being by yourself can help your mind to slow down the electrical impulses generated by your brainwaves.
+Pulling away from social interactions and being by yourself can help your mind to slow down the electrical impulses generated by your brainwaves and in-turn helping with social anxiety.
 This will help you to gain more control over your thoughts.

 The next step towards achieving mindfulness, and undoubtedly the most important one, is meditation.
 Start by spending a few minutes every day meditating and gradually increase this to a minimum of 20 minutes, before extending to 40 minutes or more.
 Ensure you stick to a routine – find a comfortable location that you can use daily, find the best time of the day for you to try and relax, and let your family know that you cannot be disturbed during this time.
 Find a calming meditation script that helps you to clear the clutter from your mind, and reduce your stress levels.